WrightonLabCSU/sporulation_utils/README.md

 wget https://raw.githubusercontent.com/WrightonLabCSU/sporulation_utils/main/scripts/spor_by_fam.py
 ```

-When VirHostMatcher is run  sporulator AMG containing viruses, identified with DRAM-v the output need to be transformed in order to be useible.
+When VirHostMatcher is run  sporulation AMG containing viruses, identified with DRAM-v, the output needs to be transformed in order to be useible.
 This script performs several transformations.

- * Using a required taxonomy file, with columns 'vMAG_id' and 'GTDB_string' the scrip will merge in the GTDB_string droping vMAGs that don't match.
+ * Using a required taxonomy file, with columns 'vMAG_id' and 'GTDB_string' the script will merge in the GTDB_string dropping vMAGs that don't match.
- * Using a optional sporulation_list file containing GTDB strings and sporulation status, the script will add in spoulation status based on the family level of the taxonomy.
+ * Using an optional sporulation_list file containing GTDB strings and sporulation status, the script will add in spoulation status based on the family level of the taxonomy.
- * Finaly, the script will filter the data based on d2star measurement, <= 0.2 by default, and give 5 columns of output: Col1 - Virus ID; Col2 - d2* score; Col3 - Host ID; Col4 - Host GTDB Taxonomy String, Col5 - T/F on Sporulator/non-sporulator
+ * Finally, the script will filter the data based on d2star measurement, <= 0.2 by default, and give 5 columns of output:
+     * Col1 - Virus ID
+     * Col2 - d2* score
+     * Col3 - Host ID
+     * Col4 - Host GTDB Taxonomy String
+     * Col5 - T/F on Sporulation/non-sporulating

 An example of how this script is run would be:
 ```